 Some users might want to add functionality to a keyboard by adding keys that it does not have.
 Laptops without a Windows key come to mind as a basic example.
 Computer keyboard remapping tools can be used to remap a key like Right-Ctrl, or Right-Alt to the Windows key so that the functionality becomes available.

 The direct way of remapping keys in Windows is to use the Windows Registry.

-The article explains how to directly remap keys in the Registry.
 A creation of a System Restore Point is advised before changing any keys directly.

 A better approach for most users is to use a software instead of directly editing the Registry.
 A software usually has two advantages.

 The programs automate the process of remapping the keys in the Registry.
 They do not need to be running in the background once the keys have been edited.